michal-h21/luatex-harfbuzz-shaper/README.md

 - how to support bidi?
 Is it better to use direction, or to build node lists by hand? harfbuzz can return characters in correct order for RTL text
 - how to support complex scripts such as Arabic, where glyphs depends even on things like line start/end, hyphenation, etc.?
-- how does Sile support OpenType features?
-I can't get it to work.
-- hboxes sometimes aren't processd with shaper, because of a bug which causes infinite loop.
-Did I say this is a proof of concept?
+- why some fonts fail completely?
+For example Gentium with OpenType features, or Amiri for Arabic